mrlevitas/udacity_kaggle_ml_capstone/Report.md

 # Algorithms and Techniques
 To solve the problem a Decision Tree classifier will be trained and used to see if it can give reasonable assignment of tags on the testing set.

 As tfidf was used in the previous section to extract the dominating and significant features of our input data and visualize it via histograms, it will also be utilized by the decision tree classifier as well.
-This is done with Sci-kit learn python library, using `TfidfVectorizer()` to transform the input data into useful numerical values that are easier for a classifier to consume.
+This is done with Sci-kit learn python library by transforming the input data into useful numerical values that are easier for a classifier to consume.

 Cross validation grid search (`GridSearchCV()`) allows a wide range of tunable parameters to be optimized by trying different combinations of values.
 For the TfidfVectorizer, the minimum & maximum data frequency (df) parameters can be used to create a range of acceptable term frequencies and cut off trivial terms (those that appear too infrequently and cannot be used to generalize patterns or vice versa--terms that appear too frequently, across all rows, and thus add no value).